Does iLEAD Online offer UC-approved science labs?

 Yes!
 We encourage our learners to take college courses when it fits in their learning plan.
 Learners may not take more than 11 college credits while enrolled in a high school full-time.
-Learners may choose to have their college courses count as part of the four minimum semester courses required for iLEAD Online enrollment.
+College courses do not count as part of the four minimum semester courses required for full time iLEAD Online enrollment.
 It is possible to earn an AA while also enrolled at iLEAD Online.
+Please contact your academic coach if you wish to take college courses while enrolled full time at iLEAD Online Charter School.
 Our academic coaches specialize in customizing an appropriate learning plan for each learner.

 Contact us for more information.

 I am a homeschool student.
 How do I use instructional funds to enroll with iLEAD Online individual courses?

 iLEAD Online Course Publisher Courses: All homeschool families using instructional funds

 - Select your course